couldn’t help but notice that your pet is adorable; irresistible, even.

 cat or dog into a feast for these tiny terrors.
 But there is a lot you can do

 to both protect your furry friends as well as treat them if and when fleas and

-Fleas are truly devoted to their work.
-In one day, a single flea can bite your cat or dog more than 400 times.
-During that same day, the flea can consume more than its body weight of your pet's blood.
+In one day, a single flea can bite your cat or dog more than 400 times and consume more than its body weight of your pet's blood.
 And before it's through, a female flea can lay hundreds of eggs on your pet, ensuring that its work will be carried on by generations to come.

-Flea bites may be merely a nuisance to some pets, but to others, they can be dangerous.
-They can cause flea allergy dermatitis — an allergic reaction to proteins in flea saliva.
+Flea-induced scratching might look like a minor annoyance but infestations can be dangerous for some pets.
+They can cause flea allergy dermatitis, which is an allergic reaction to proteins in flea saliva.
 A pet's constant scratching to rid itself of fleas can cause permanent hair loss and other skin problems.
 A pet can get a tapeworm if it eats a flea that has one.
-And flea feasts on your pet's blood can lead to anemia and, in rare cases, death.
+When fleas continuously feast on your pet's blood, it can lead to anemia and, in rare cases, death.

-But fleas are not your pet's only nemesis.
-Tick bites can give your pet such infections as Lyme disease, ehrlichiosis and Rocky Mountain spotted fever.
-And ticks can give those same infections to you.
+But fleas are not your pet's only enemies.
+Tick bites can transmit infections like Lyme disease, ehrlichiosis and Rocky Mountain spotted fever.
+And ticks can give those same infections to you